 Biosystems engineers design solutions to technical problems that involve a critical biological component.
 They apply qualitative skills to create products, processes and systems that improve life.
-Working at the link between engineering and biology, biosystems engineers are engaged in solving some of the most challenging problems of our time.
+Working at the link between engineering and biology, biosystems engineers are engaged in solving some of today’s most challenging problems.
 Biosystems engineers have skill sets that encompass biological sciences and engineering and take on issues that affect human health and well-being.

 Alumni work at: